ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/README.md

 - [RDMkit](https://rdmkit.elixir-europe.org/) - Research Data Management kit by ELIXIR Europe
 - [FAIR Principles, GO FAIR](https://www.go-fair.org/fair-principles/)
 - [End-User Course on FAIR Data Management for Life Sciences Research in Norway](https://zenodo.org/record/6104400#.YmFyjZNBxqs) - Deliverable report, available on Zenodo

+### Organisers
+- Nazeefa Fatima, Centre for Bioinformatics, University of Oslo
+- Korbinian Bösl, University of Bergen
+- Federico Bianchini, Centre for Bioinformatics, University of Oslo

 ## For queries, check out [Frequently Asked Questions](https://github.com/elixir-oslo/fair-dm-2022-course/blob/main/faqs.md) and/or you can send mail to the organisers at contact@bioinfo.no (use the course title as e-mail subject).